tekumara/notes/docker-build.md

 The `--entrypoint` flag can be used to override the default entrypoint.
 A parameter after the image name can be used to override the default CMD.

-## Buildkit
+## BuildKit

-[Buildkit](https://github.com/moby/buildkit) was introduced into docker 18.06 as experimental (see [PR #37151](https://github.com/moby/moby/pull/37151)) and is documented [here](https://docs.docker.com/develop/develop-images/build_enhancements/)
+[BuildKit](https://github.com/moby/buildkit) was introduced into Docker 18.06 as experimental (see [PR #37151](https://github.com/moby/moby/pull/37151)) and is documented [here](https://docs.docker.com/develop/develop-images/build_enhancements/)

-Buildkit is enabled by default on Docker Desktop for Mac, and docker compose v2 on linux, but not yet for the [docker cli on linux](https://github.com/moby/moby/issues/40379).
+BuildKit is enabled by default on Docker Desktop for Mac, and docker compose v2 on linux, but not yet for the [docker cli on linux](https://github.com/moby/moby/issues/40379).

-To enable for the docker cli on linux:
+To enable BuildKit for the docker cli on linux:

 ```
 export DOCKER_BUILDKIT=1
 ```

-Docker compose v1.25.1 or later versions of v1 will need to be told to use the docker cli, and therefore buildkit:
+Docker compose v1.25.1 or later versions of v1 will need to be told to use the docker cli, and therefore BuildKit when enabled:

 ```
 export COMPOSE_DOCKER_CLI_BUILD=1